Sailing La Vagabonde Vlogs

 Greta’s Atlantic crossing in rough weather but in the expert hands of World renown sailor and circumnavigator Nikki Henderson made the news the World around.
 An amazing story in itself.
 Here it is.
 More such events take place as they hug the coast to pick up family, friends as well as their YouTube and Patreon supporters.

 They have made Australians proud with what they have done so far.
-Let’s see what Sailing La Vagabonde vlogs tell or show us as the next few years roll by.
+Let’s see what Sailing La Vagabonde vlogs tell or show us as as the next few years roll by.

 La Vagabonde’s Online store – https://shop-lavagabonde.com